rackerlabs/design-system/_component_design/tabset.md

 ## When to use

-Use tabs when:
+Use tabs in the following situations:

 - Users need to alternate between different views, while the context remains constant.
 - You want the content of a page to be scannable and easy to navigate.
 Tabs help users quickly find what they need.
 - You do not need to create a single, unified experience for the user.
 Tabs eliminate the need for the user to scroll through long pages to find the right section.

-Do not use tabs:
+Do not use tabs for the following situations:

-- For navigation
+- Tabs are not suited for use for navigation
-- When users need to view content from multiple tabs simultaneously
+- Tabs are not viable when users need to view content from multiple tabs simultaneously

 {% endcolumn %}